stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## pipenv for Python Development

-Unfortunately, macOS includes a copy of Python 2, not Python 3.
-To maintain current and clean Python environments, install [pipenv](https://docs.pipenv.org/).
+Unfortunately, macOS includes a copy of Python 2, so you will need to install Python 3 yourself.
+To maintain current and clean Python environments, you should also install [pipenv](https://docs.pipenv.org/).
 It drives the [pip](https://pip.pypa.io/en/stable/) and
 [virtual environment](https://docs.python.org/3/tutorial/venv.html) features that are included with Python itself, but is more powerful and easier to use than working with